jharwell/sierra/docs/src/usage/run_time_tree.rst

-            batch (there are 3 such directories in this example), there will be a `directory` (rather than a file, as was the case for inputs) for each experimental run's output, including metrics, grabbed frames, etc., as configured in the XML input file.
+            batch (there are 3 such directories in this example), there will be a `directory` (rather than a file, as was the case for inputs) for each experimental run's output, including metrics, grabbed frames, etc., as configured in the expdef input file.

             - ``my-template_run0_output``